uranio238/uda-deep-reinforcement-learning/README.md

 # Instruction

-if you want to follow along you should downlonad this repo, follow the setup in [this instructions](./Setup.ipynb)

-and then train the agent(s) and follow along  [the jupeter notebook](./Main.ipynb)
+if you want to follow along you should downlonad this repo, follow along  [the jupeter notebook](./Main.ipynb)